benhj/arrow/README.md

 # Arrow

-This forms the beginnings of a hopefully litte less crap (re-)implementation of another interpretor that ended up becoming overly complex and too difficult to maintain.
+This forms the beginnings of a litte less crap (re-)implementation of a previously implemented interpretor that I abandoned due to its complexity and extremely poor maintainability.
 The implementation here is designed from the ground up to

 * be a little less crap <--- the main thing!
 * be a fun way to understand parsers